A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds: Observational sample from OGLE

-We illustrate the bright end of the resulting absolute color-magnitude diagram (CMD) in Fig.~\ref{CMD_all}.
-The theoretical ZAMS and TAMS curves of the MS tracks on the CMD indicate that massive MS stars with $M>7\Msun$ are expected to approximately lie between: $M_V\gtrapprox-1.8$ and $-0.32\lessapprox M_V \lessapprox-0.165$.
-Using these extremes as our limits, we expect the OGLE binaries within these limits to likely be massive MS binaries, corresponding roughly to B2V systems and higher according to the classification scheme of \citet{Pecaut2013}.
-Some points fall outside of these limits, however cross-matching the OGLE sample with known OB systems indicates these are likely the result of incorrect extinction corrections derived from the \citet{Skowron2021} maps that are of low spatial resolution.
-In total, we obtain 2811 and 861 B2V and brighter, early MS binaries in the LMC and SMC respectively.
+Fig.~\ref{CMD_all} illustrates the resulting absolute colour-magnitude diagram (CMD).
+The theoretical ZAMS and TAMS curves of the MS tracks on the CMD indicate that massive MS binary systems containing stars with initial masses $7\Msun$ have absolute V-band magnitudes of $M_\textrm{V}\gtrapprox-2.5$, absolute V-I colours of $-0.307\lessapprox M_\textrm{V} - M_\textrm{I}\lessapprox-0.165$.
+We expect the OGLE binaries within the above limits to be massive MS binaries, corresponding roughly to spectral types B2 V and earlier according to the classification scheme of \citet{Pecaut2013}.
+Some points fall outside these limits; however, cross-matching the OGLE sample with known OB systems indicates that these are likely the result of incorrect extinction corrections derived from the \citet{Skowron2021} maps that are of low spatial resolution.
+In total, we obtain 2811 and 861 early MS binaries in the LMC and SMC respectively with orbital periods $P<30$\,days.